-We ensure that all pupils have high-quality teaching in both theory and practical aspects of the course, and uphold positive role modelling throughout all areas of school life.
+Our staff at Cornfields and Belle Vue ensure that all pupils receive high-quality teaching in both theory and practical aspects of the course - and uphold positive role modelling throughout all areas of school life.
 We encourage pupils to show a desire to learn and acquire new skills, or improve skills they already possess.
-We encourage trust and bravery when entering new situations and celebrate both small and significant achievements.
+We encourage trust, resilience and bravery when entering new situations - and celebrate both small and significant achievements.